Understanding the Bin Packing Problem on LeetCode

 Due to the problem’s complexity and NP-hard nature, exact solutions can be computationally expensive for large instances.
 However, there are several approaches to solve or approximate solutions to the Bin Packing problem:

-See also Mastering Derangements: A Complete Guide to the "Count Derangements" Problem on LeetCode
+See also Understanding the Hamiltonian Path Problem on LeetCode

 1. First-Fit Algorithm